KingShark1/skill-embedding-design-space/README.md

 ## Limitations

-- Full convergence of flow models was not achieved due to compute budget constraints (~$X on cloud GPU).
-The generalizability advantage may widen or narrow at full convergence — an open question.
+- Full convergence of flow models was not achieved due to compute budget constraints (~$50 on cloud GPU).
+The generalizability advantage may widen or narrow at full convergence, this is an open question.
 - Sim-to-real transfer was not attempted.
 Joint torque matching between simulation weights and physical hardware remains a significant open problem.
-- The skill discovery objective still cannot fully capture the behavioral diversity in large, heterogeneous motion datasets — a limitation shared with the GAN baseline.
+- The skill discovery objective still cannot fully capture the behavioral diversity in large, heterogeneous motion datasets remains a limitation shared with the GAN baseline.
 - Mode collapse in the GAN baseline was partially mitigated by an ensemble approach; this is documented in the dissertation.

 ---